mbjd/arbint/README.md

 ### Todo list:

 - Fix segfault in `arbint_eq` when one of the structs is uninitialised
+	- So structs are always 'initialised', but may contain random gibberish.
+So my solution is to always call arbint_init on each arbint right after creation.
 - Construct `arbint` structs from strings or integers
+	- From strings: done with str\_to\_arbint, from ints is the easy part
 - Implement basic math functions with `arbint` structs and 'normal' numbers
 - Return error codes if something goes wrong instead of printing a message to stderr and exiting